mliszcz/msc-thesis/presentations/defense/defense.md

 # State-of-the-art

-* Canone
-    * PHP and Python on server side,
+* Canone - PHP and Python on server side:
-    * limited interaction options,
-    * first release in 2005, discontinued in 2007,
+    * limited interaction options, discontinued in 2007,

-* Taurus Web - TANGO over
-    * WebSocket gateway for TANGO (implemented in Python),
+* Taurus Web - TANGO over - WebSocket gateway for TANGO:
-    * almost no frontend code,
+    * almost no frontend code, discontinued proof-of-concept,
-    * discontinued at proof-of-concept stage

-* Tango REST
-    * RESTful API for TANGO,
+* Tango REST RESTful API for TANGO:
-    * server written in Java, no frontend code
+    * server written in Java, no frontend code,

----

-# State-of-the-art (continued)

 * mTango (<https://bitbucket.org/hzgwpn/mtango>):
     * actively developed since 2013,
     * RESTful gateway to TANGO (Java servlet),
-    * Javascript client,
+    * Javascript client library,
-    * collection of UI components.
+    * collection of UI components,

-* However, the frontend part has some drawbacks:
-    * depends on JavascriptMVC (old version of unpopular framework),
-    * uses JsonP (instead of CORS requests),
-    * requires Java and Rhino runtime (instead of Node.js),
-    * provides just basic widgets,
-    * it is hard to learn and get started.
+    * **drawbacks**: dependency on JavascriptMVC and Rhino, use of JsonP, no CORS support, just a few basic widgets, requires high effort to get started.

 ---